-Link’s Awakening is one of those old games that I can still enjoy playing today (laugh if you want) and every time I do I remember more and more just what it is that I love about this game.
-The little things they added like the fishing game or even the “Trendy Game.”
+Link’s Awakening is one of those old games that I can still enjoy playing today (laugh if you want), and every time I do, I remember more and more just what it is that I love about this game.
+This is especially true of the little things they added, like the fishing game or even the “Trendy Game.”
 The crooked timing of that claw really made things crazy, don’t forget to release early!
 The music in that place is just simply too much.
 To this day, I still laugh at the Yoshi doll when it pops up.

 And We're Off!